geggenpress4231/realtime_weatherInfo/README.md

 ## WorldWide Cleveland Weather Live
-This project is a simple web application that displays live weather information for the city of Cleveland, Ohio and other nearby cities.
+This project is a simple web application that displays live weather information for all the places called Cleveland.
 The application uses the Google Maps API to display a map of the area, and the OpenWeatherMap API to retrieve live weather data.

 ## How to use
 To use the application, simply open the index.html file in your web browser.
-The map will display the city of Toronto by default, but you can click on the markers to view weather information for other nearby cities, including Cleveland.
+The map will display the city of Toronto by default, but you can zoom out and view the markers of all the Cleveland cities around the world.
+Click on the markers to view weather information.

 ## APIs used
 - Google Maps API